I wrote! Reader NotesGo to section

-Like all tradition, Christmas is full of small customs that are repeated year by year.
-Some vary from home at home; others replicate at all.
-And, if we talk about customs in Argentina, food can not be missed.
+Like every tradition, Christmas is full of small customs that are repeated year by year.
+Some vary from house to house; others are replicated throughout.
+And, if we talk about customs in Argentina, food cannot be missed.
 Our life is organized around the table, and the Christmas table is particularly special .
-Today we want to highlight, without however, the mysterious presence of an ingredient in many of the typical dishes of this era: mayonnaise.
+Today we want to highlight, however, the mysterious presence of an ingredient in many of the typical dishes of this time: mayonnaise.
 Why is it synonymous with Christmas?

-Vitel toné arrived from Italy and settled forever on our tables.
-It is finely cut meat, accompanied by a sauce with tuna, oil, anchovies and capers.
+The vitel toné came from Italy and was installed forever on our tables.
+It is a fine cut meat, accompanied by a sauce with tuna, oil, anchovies and capers.
 And always she: mayonnaise.

 Or stuffed eggs.
-It can be seen that, for these dates, the one that is going to fill in.
-Ingredients vary, but always there’s someone who takes care of bringing tomatoes or stuffed eggs.
-Fillings of the whatever, but always with mayonnaise.
+You can see that, for these dates, the one going is to fill in.
+Ingredients vary, but there is always someone who takes care of bringing tomatoes or stuffed eggs.
+Stuffed with anything, but always with mayonnaise.

 Potatoes, carrots and peas.
-Some of you puts olives and there is also one who adds chicken (and turns it into — of course “bird mayonnaise ”).
+Some people put olives on it and there is also who adds chicken (and transforms it into — of course yes — “bird mayonnaise ”).
 To all this, we add a lot of mayonnaise.

-The pionono is a classic of the parties.
-Among the classic ingredients are tomato, lettuce, cheese, cooked ham and boiled eggs.
-But what did we attach to the pioneer before add all this?
+The pioneono is a classic of the festivities.
+The classic ingredients include tomato, lettuce, cheese, cooked ham and hard-boiled eggs.
+But what do we smear to the pioneono before we add all this?
 Mayonnaise, of course.

-It has different names (my mom, for example, it calls it “Mexican hat”), but it is basically a tower of pancakes —literally— with different ingredients between layer and layer.
-AND What do we smear each pancake?
-Yeah, you guessed.
+It has different names (my mom, for example, calls it “Mexican hat”), but it's basically a pancake tower —literally— with different ingredients between layer and layer.
+And what do we smear to each pancake?
+Yeah, they guessed.

 There are not comments